solana-labs/solana/net/README.md

 $ ./ec2.sh config -p master-testnet-solana-com
 ```

-Then run the following for details on how to ssh into any testnet node
+Then run the following for details on how to ssh into any testnet node to access logs or otherwise inspect the node
 ```bash
 $ ./ssh.sh
 ```